seanreed1111/sql-recipes/recipes.md

 | ReddyParts, Inc. |    | 38 Industrial Blvd.   |
 | Parts-to-go, Ltd. |   | 213B Commerce Park.   |
 +-------------------+----------+------------------------+
-The column names in the result set are taken from the names of the columns retrieved by the first SELECT statement.
+The column names in the result set are taken FROM the names of the columns retrieved by the first SELECT statement.
 Notice that, by default, a UNION eliminates duplicates; Bernice Smith appears in both the prospect and customer tables, but only once in the final result.
-If you want to select all rows, including duplicates, follow each UNION key- word with ALL: mysql> SELECT fname, lname, addr FROM prospect
+If you want to SELECT all rows, including duplicates, follow each UNION key- word with ALL: mysql> SELECT fname, lname, addr FROM prospect
 -> UNION ALL
 -> SELECT first_name, last_name, address FROM customer